Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 After looking at my account history, the rep thanked me for being a longtime American Express customer and offered me an instant 5,000 AMEX Membership Rewards points plus an additional 5,000 bonus points after spending $2,500 on purchases with my Business Platinum® Card from American Express within 90 days of accepting the offer.

 I’d say that was a success!
 And I just happen to have a big expense coming up that will help me meet that minimum spending requirement to earn the bonus points.

-10,000 AMEX Membership Rewards points are worth at least $100 in travel, and potentially more if I end up transferring them to an AMEX travel partner like Delta or British Airways (which is what I’ll likely do).
+10,000 AMEX Membership Rewards points are worth at least $100 in travel, and potentially more if I end up moving them to an AMEX transfer partner like Delta or British Airways (which is what I’ll likely do).

 Asking for a retention offer is one way to earn bonus points without having to apply for new travel credit cards.
 It doesn’t always work, but in my opinion, it’s always worth a try!

 Have you ever gotten a retention offer?
 If so, what card was it for?
 Share your experience in the comments!

 For the rates and fees of The Business Platinum Card From American Express, please click here.